Needlesslord/PaintWars_by_BrainDeadStudios/Docs/GDD.md

 The main goal of the game is to destroy all enemy bases while you defend your own base from oposing armies.
 The enemy will attack the player with waves of enemies, each of them being stronger than the previous one.

 ### Player Win
+The player has two ways of wining

 If the player is able to manage resources correctly, defend his base from enemy attacks and build an army that can defeat all enemy bases, he will achieve victory.

+He can also decide to defend the base from the enemy waves, and if he is succesfull defending his base from every single wave, he will achieve victory.

 ### Player Lose
 The player will lose if his Main Building gets destroyed, this will happen if he is not able to defeat the enemy waves that attack his base.